Online counselling menu

 This document serves as the basis of the agreement for accessing our online counselling services.
-You are requested to read this document before beginning counselling.
-If you have any questions or concerns regarding the agreement, please bring these up with your counsellor in the first session.
+You are requested to read this document before beginning online counselling.
+If you have any questions or concerns regarding the agreement, please bring these up with your counsellor in your first session.

 - Balancing privacy and safety

 - Data security